canonical/netplan/doc/examples.md

 # How to configure SR-IOV Virtual Functions

 For SR-IOV network cards, it is possible to dynamically allocate Virtual Function interfaces for every configured Physical Function.
-In netplan, a VF is defined by having a link: property pointing to the parent PF.
+In Netplan, a VF is defined by having a link: property pointing to the parent PF.

 ```yaml
 network: